Publication Ethics

 a.
 Corrigendum: After confirmation by the editorial office, the author needs to submit the corrected manuscript and a correction statement.
 The correction statement will be publicly posted on the journal's website.

 b.
-Erratum and Clarification: The editorial office publishes correction statements, indicates what are wrong contents and how to correct them, and provides further explanation of the article's content.
+Erratum and Clarification: The editorial office publishes correction statements, identifies the incorrect content and the corrections, and provides further explanation of the article's content.

 c.
 Retraction: After confirming serious issues with the article, the editorial office will issue a retraction statement.